tobermory/RTX-make-gcc/README.md

 ## The Preparation

 First, grab RTX sources from github.
-They are just one component of the larger CMSIS_5 code bundle:
+They are just one component of the larger CMSIS_5 code bundle from ARM-software:

 ```
 $ mkdir SOME_HOME_FOR_CMSIS_5